tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 #### Import `cors` with `onRequest`

 If you call your Cloud Function with `onRequest` (not `onCall` or `onCreate`) you can import the npm module `cors` into your Cloud Functions.
 The following code is for JavaScript.
 [This question](https://stackoverflow.com/questions/42755131/enabling-cors-in-cloud-functions-for-firebase) shows how to use this in TypeScript.
-I don't use `onRequest`.

 *index.js*
 ```